wentao/bevy_shader_test/README.md

 # bevy_shader_test

 Try to replicate the RIM effect on a sphere mesh using Bevy 0.13 and WGSL.
-The original demo was published on [youtube](https://www.youtube.com/watch?v=SiCNFMhDZ1o) and it was implemented in C++ and GLSL.
+The original demo was published on [youtube](https://www.youtube.com/watch?v=SiCNFMhDZ1o) and it was implemented in C++ and GLSL [here](https://github.com/chrischristakis/Winston-Shield/blob/master/shaders/bubble.vs).